5l1v3r1/TCP-IP-Session-Hijacker/README.md

 data strings in that protocol using same credentials fully blindly, when victim is being authenitcated in that protocol section
 2. It is not MAN IN THE MIDDLE ATTACK!
+3. IDS / Firewalls will not be able understand or see it
-3. It can perform attack in TELNET / Plain HTTP / FTP hacks fully blindly
+4. It can perform attack in TELNET / Plain HTTP / FTP hacks fully blindly
+5. IDS / Firewalls will not be able understand or see it!

 # How requests are handled?
 1. Web requests are automatically handled by Perl modules.

+# Payload
+1. Currently, I have injected payload in data section specifically for TELNET sessions running in UNIX platforms
+2. When successfully authenitcated as victim, it will automatically add haroon:hacker as user/pass for TELNET sessions
+3. More paylaods for HTTP/ FTP/ POP3/ SMTP/ TELNET, can be added in data inject command section
+4. It can hack plain HTTP protocols using in banks or open area,
+5. It can hack subdomains plain HTTP, be creative!

 # Error Handling Capability
 1. It have built-in capability and I don't think any naive will able to use this software